modotte/Enceladus/CONTRIBUTING.md

 reproduce the issue as well as the outcome you were expecting!
 All these details will help developers to fix any potential bugs.

-Ionide provide an easy way to gather all this information:

-Do `Ctrl+Shift+P > F#: Get info for diagnostics`, this will open a file with something like:

 > <!-- Please copy/paste this file content into a Github issue -->
 > ### Problem
 >